 BAC – Blood Alcohol concentration, expressed as a percentage of the milligrams of alcohol present in 100 milliliters of blood.

 BAL – Blood Alcohol Level, expressed as a percentage of the milligrams of alcohol present in 100 milliliters of blood.

 Breathalyzer – A breath analysis device, which shows the estimate blood alcohol content in the body based on the chemical analysis of a breath sample.

-Burn Off – Burn off as it relates to drunk driving, is the human body's ability to metabolize alcohol and reduce the blood alcohol content over a period of time.
+Burn Off – Burn off as it relates to drunk driving, is the human body’s ability to metabolize alcohol and reduce the blood alcohol content over a period of time.
 The burn off rate of alcohol varies between individuals based on weight, age and several other factors.
-As a rule of thumb the human body will burn off an average of 1 oz of alcohol per hour.
+As a rule of thumb the human body will burn off an average of 1 ounce of alcohol per hour.

 Chemical test – Is a test of the alcohol or drug concentration in a person’s blood.
 The three types of chemical tests for alcohol are: Breathalyzer, blood analysis, or urinalysis.
 If drugs other than alcohol are suspected; a blood test or urine test will be administered.

 Drunk driving – Also known as DUI or driving under the influence.

 DUI – Is the most common abbreviation for the crime of drunk driving.
 It stands for Driving Under the Influence and it is the most common offense in the nation for the crime of drunk driving.
 Most states throughout the U.S. use the term DUI to define their drunk driving laws.